innocode-digital/wp-prerender-aws-lambda/README.md

 ````

 2. Implement method stubs in your template class.
-3. Add your template class to templates collection:
+3. Add your template class object to templates collection:

 ````
 $your_template = new YourTemplate();